Industry Standards for Plastic UV Protection

 What Is Plastic UV Protection?

 Plastic UV protection is a method that employs specific chemicals to defend against UV radiation.
-They shield polymer goods from photodegradation, which is the yellowing or whitening of the plastic materials, which leads to brittleness or proneness to breaking.
+They shield polymer goods from photodegradation, the yellowing or whitening of plastic materials that leads to brittleness and an increased tendency to break.
 Some of the most prevalent methods of UV protection include the following:

 1. Coating